Thertzlor/Revenant/wiki/Macros/_Control_Macro.md

 ```
 # Hold Key Cancelling
-If you target a [Hold Key Macro]() with a control macro, and trigger the control while the key is held down, you can prevent it from execution its action on release.
+If you target a [Hold Key Macro]() with a control macro, and trigger the control while the key is held down, you can prevent it from executing its action on release.

 ```lua